expressjs/expressjs.com/src/content/blog/write-post.md

     ```

     The `github` property of an author is optional.
 Including your username only (not your full profile URL) will ensure that your blog post links out to it.

+    The `date` property is optional.
+When set, it determines the post's publication date (used for ordering, display, and feeds); otherwise the `YYYY-MM-DD` prefix in the filename is used.

     The `cover` property is optional.
 If omitted, an Open Graph image will be automatically generated from the post title.
 If you want a custom cover image, place it in the `public` directory and reference its path (e.g. `/images/my-cover.jpg`).